dg1223/object-oriented-programming/how_to_create_a_package/README.md

 ```

 It is a good practice to install Python packages in a virtual environment so that there is no interference with the original Python installation.

+You can uninstall the package by executing `pip uninstall distributions` in the terminal.